• Skip to primary navigation

 • 1 tablespoon shaoxing cooking wine

-• 1 tablespoon soybean sauce
+• 1 tablespoon miso or soybean sauce

 • 1 tablespoon ketchup